hos6236/hos6236.github.io/_posts/2017-09-01-GeneticMapping.md

-spent most of the night (to the neglect of my undergraduate homework) in producing the first chromosome map, which included the sex–linked genes y, w, v, m, and r, in the order and approximately the relative spacing that they still appear on the standard maps"
+spent most of the night (to the neglect of my undergraduate homework) in producing the first chromosome map, which included the sex–linked genes y, w, v, m, and r, in the order and approximately the relative spacing that they still appear on the standard map"

 `Sturtevant, 1913`